turtle-robotics/TURTLE-Knowledge-Base/README.md

 Or through [the A&M tx.ag tinyurl](https://tx.ag/TURTLEdocs)

-This initiative was started by Ian [1] Lansdowne, continued by Ian [2] Wilhite, and is currently open to additional contributors.
+This initiative was started by Ian [1] Lansdowne, continued by Ian [2] Wilhite and Ryo Kato, and is currently open to additional contributors.
 Please reach out to <meen-turtle@tamu.edu> for formal collaborations.

 ## Repository Structure